Brebeuf College School: Crest and motto

-The Brebeuf Crest was designed by Father Robert Meagher S.J., Brebeuf's founding Principal.
+The Brebeuf crest was designed by Father Robert Meagher S.J., Brebeuf's founding principal.
 It symbolizes the rich heritage and history of Brebeuf.

-The black bull is taken from the family coat-of-arms of St. Jean de Brebeuf.
+The black bull is taken from the family coat of arms of St. Jean de Brebeuf.

 The cross of St. George and maple leaves are taken from the arms of the Province of Ontario.

-The blazing sun forms the arms of the Society of Jesus who founded the school, and of which Brebeuf was a member.
+The blazing sun forms the arms of the Society of Jesus, which founded the school, and of which Brebeuf was a member.
 The flames on the circle symbolize the infinite love of Christ, and the little cross, the pinnacle of that love.
 The Greek letters "iota", "eta," and "sigma" are the first three letters of Jesus's name.

 The angel's wings behind the large cross are those of St. Michael, the patron saint of the Archdiocese of Toronto.
-The five small crosses on the larger cross represent each of the five Canadian Jesuit Martyrs (Jean de Brebeuf, Gabriel Lalement, Antoine Daniel, Charles Garnier, and Noel Chabanel).
+The five small crosses on the larger cross represent each of the five Canadian Jesuit martyrs (Jean de Brebeuf, Gabriel Lalement, Antoine Daniel, Charles Garnier, and Noel Chabanel).

-The Latin motto "Studio Gradum Faciant" is translated "To win merit through study", emphasizing the academic nature of the school.
+The Latin motto "Studio Gradum Faciant" translates as "To win merit through study", emphasizing the academic nature of the school.